solendprotocol/ido-ui/README.md

-# Parrot IDO - Frontend
+# Solend IDO - Frontend

-A modification of the [Mango Token Sale](https://github.com/blockworks-foundation/mango-token-sale) with some improvements.
+The repo running the [Solend IDO site](https://ido.solend.fi/).
+This is a fork of the [Parrot IDO site](https://github.com/gopartyparrot/parrot-ido) which itself was modification of the [Mango Token Sale](https://github.com/blockworks-foundation/mango-token-sale) with some improvements.

-- Support for multiple IDO pools
-- Support for RPC selection
-- Parrot UI components/styling
+Changes were mostly stylistic to follow the Solend design system.

-# Security
+# Before running

-Review that mainnet addresses in [constants.ts](./src/config/constants.ts) match the [Parrot IDO mainnet addresses](https://doc.parrot.fi/security/mainnet.html#prt-ido).
+Update that mainnet addresses on `IDO_ENDPOINTS` in [constants.ts](./src/config/constants.ts) to match the [Solend IDO mainnet addresses](https://docs.solend.fi/protocol/addresses/ido-addresses).

 # Serving The UI

-The IDO UI is hosted at https://ido.parrot.fi/, but if you'd like to server your own UI, a pre-compiled static HTML site is available in `out`.
+The IDO UI is hosted at https://ido.solend.fi/, but if you'd like to server your own UI, a pre-compiled static HTML site is available in `out`.
 You can use any static web server to serve that content.

 For example, to use python's http server: